miketeachman/micropython-mqtt-thingspeak/README.md

 ```
 $ ampy -pCOMx -d1 put publishThingspeak.py main.py
 ```
-1. Reset the board
+4. Reset the board
-1. Observe that data is being Published to the Thingspeak channel at Thingspeak.com
+1. Observe that data is being Published to the ThingSpeak channel at Thingspeak.com

 ## Subscribing to ThingSpeak channels